wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 the same contents of the `default-priorities`, `providers` and `static-properties` sections for all variants listed in the file, though careful merging is possible, as long as no conflicting information is introduced, and the resolution results within a subset of variants do not change.

-**The following behaviors must be respected and verified during the generation of the `{name}-{version}-variants.json` file:**

-- Wheel Variants must declare strictly identical `default-priorities` and `providers` dictionary entries.
-- Wheel Variants with different labels must not use strictly identical sets of variant properties
-- Wheel Variants with identical labels must use strictly identical sets of variant properties

 The `foo-1.2.3-variants.json` corresponding to the package with two wheel variants, one of them listed in the previous example, would look like: